paolo2kk/Kichiku-Gemu-Platformer/README.md

 Kichiku Gemu is a platform game where he objective is simple, players have to find the way to pass the different levels of the game fastest way.

+This game is part of the Intellectual Property: I Wanna Be The President!
+Is a spinoff of William Fox, played by Maria Hops during her stream.

+Expect to find triggering encounters such as having to perfectly align jumps or invisible walls, because this game is part of the troll games genre.

 ## Game Controls
 ### Player
     * W -> Move up